-Knight Surname Genealogy
+Knight Surname Meaning

 In time the term knight became an honorary title conferred in a ceremony called knighting by a king or a man of noble birth on someone who had served him well.

 - Knight Family History.
 Joseph Knight of Massachusetts and his descendants.